iotile/poduino/examples/count-example/README.md

 the [BLE112 Dongle](https://www.digikey.com/catalog/en/partgroup/bled112-bluetooth-smart-dongle/40600)
 which either came with your PODuino or you can buy from Arch Systems or other sources.

-Once you connect the BLE112 dongle to your computer, you can imediately use it to communicate with the PODuino in general, and the Arduino Mega in particular.
+Once you connect the BLE112 dongle to your computer, you can immediately use it to communicate with the PODuino in general, and the Arduino Mega in particular.
 Make sure you are within 50 feet of your PODuino as you scan for it.

 See [IOTile Coretools Documentation](http://coretools.readthedocs.io/en/latest/) to learn the full